chickoocoutinho/Jobs-portal/README.md

  1. Need proper data to show "Other Openings" on details page.
  2. Missed a `key` prop in the return statement of a `map` function in `SearchFieldData.jsx`
  3. Global loader has `position: absolute`, needs to be changes to `position: fixed` .
+ 4. View Button on List page redirects to extrnal Link.
+On Click of any other part of the listing redirects to details.

 ## TODO